gasharper/autoFlow/README.md

 In `simple_test.py` script, we built the simplest `PyramidFlow` (w/o Volume Normalization and other tricks, only two layer) as a test model.
 You can flexibly build your own model in a similar way.

+## Training Demo
-**Official implementation**: The Official implementation of PyramidFlow is released at [here](https://github.com/gasharper/PyramidFlow).
+The Official implementation of PyramidFlow is released at [here](https://github.com/gasharper/PyramidFlow).
 If you have any issues in reproducing our work, please create a [new issue](https://github.com/gasharper/PyramidFlow/issues/new).

 ## Note
 The *autoFlow* framework is the core framework used in our work (PyramidFlow, CVPR 2023), which is more powerful and user-friendly than memcnn or FrEIA.
 If it is helpful, please star this repository and cite our work.